20 Backyard BBQ Tips for Memorial Day

 BBQ Tips: Plan Menus Early and Make a List of Ingredients

 Plan your full menu based on the information for the online planner.
 For every dish and cocktail, make a precise list of ingredients that you need purchase and double-check it before you shop.
-You don’t want to start the party and realize you forgot that one ingredient that you assumed was in the kitchen.
+You don’t want to start the party and realize you forgot that one ingredient you assumed was in the kitchen.
 Many experienced grillers like to focus on a signature dish or drink to show off a little, but this is up to you.
-Also, whenever possible, try to take guests food allergies into account by providing alternatives, if necessary.
+Also, whenever possible, try to take guests food allergies into account by providing alternatives.

 BBQ Tips: Plan for Outside Refrigeration